srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

 - Two-layered approach to role-based access control:
   1. **Database-level**: Supabase RLS policies control data access based on user role
   2. **Application-level**: Middleware controls route access and UI rendering
-- Admin middleware checks the user's role in the profiles table
+- Admin middleware checks the user's role using a security definer function
+- This avoids the circular dependency of needing admin access to check if a user is admin
 - Unauthorized access redirects to a dedicated page with feedback

 ### 6. Basic Site Structure